-ROADWAY NETWORK The roadway network today is dominated with one main north south movement along Salisbury Boulevard, and frequent breaks along the street scape with drive way access points.
+ROADWAY NETWORK The roadway network today is dominated with one main north south movement along Salisbury Boulevard, and frequent along the streetscape with breaks driveway access points.
 Establishing a street grid by extending certain streets will help provide better access throughout the corridor, and can reduce traffic and congestion on Salisbury Boulevard.
 Building access points can then connect from side streets or back streets creating a more solid frontage along Salisbury Boulevard.
 A new grid network is proposed as shown with the intention to increase accessibility while minimizing property impacts.
 The expanded grid network will require some right of way acquisition, however, the routes will primarily extend existing streets and avoid building takes as much as possible

-Tower Road should be extended to serve as a parallel service road for new development along Salisbury Boulevard.
+Tower Drive should be extended to serve as a parallel service road for new development along Salisbury Boulevard.

-TOWER ROAD
+TOWER DRIVE

 PROPOSED TYPICAL SECTION